MiguelCastillo/azureContainer/README.md

 When azureContainer is installed globally, several shell commands become availalbe, which we will be going over shortly; `zure-init`, `zureup`, `zuredown`, `zuredel`, and `zurels`.

-In order to run `zureup`, `zuredown`, `zuredel`, and `zuredel` you must provide an account name and an access key.
+In order to run `zureup`, `zuredown`, `zuredel`, and `zurels` you must provide an account name and an access key.
 You can set those as environment variables, directory settings, and as arguments; any combination is valid.

 - The order of precendence is arguments, directory settings, and envrionment variables.